nicklockwood/Consumer/README.md

 ## Character Sets

 The basic consumer type is `charset(Charset)` which matches a single character in a specified set.
 The `Charset` type is opaque, and cannot be constructed directly - instead, you should use the `character(...)` family of convenience constructors, which accept either a range of `UnicodeScalar`s or a Foundation `CharacterSet`.

 For example, to define a consumer that matches the digits 0 - 9, you can use a range:

 ```swift
 let range: Consumer<String> = .character(in: "0" ...
 "9")
 ```

-Or you can just use the predefined `decimalDigits` `CharacterSet` provided by Foundation, as we did in the examples above:
+You could also use the predefined `decimalDigits` `CharacterSet` provided by Foundation, though you should note that this includes numerals from other languages such as Arabic, and so may not be what you want when parsing a data format like JSON, or a programming language which only expects ASCII digits.

 ```swift
 let range: Consumer<String> = .character(in: .decimalDigits)